Ripley, Derbyshire: Governance

-What is now Ripley Town Hall on the north side of the Market Place was erected in 1880 as a market hall.
-The architect was George Eyre of Codnor.
+The building that is now Ripley Town Hall, on the north side of the Market Place, was erected in 1880 as a market hall; the architect was George Eyre of Codnor.
 It occupied the site of a much older dwelling known as The White House.
 The Market Hall was originally open on the ground floor.
-In 1907, it was converted into a Town Hall by the Urban District Council.
+In 1907, it was converted into a town hall by the Ripley Urban District Council.
 In the 1990s, the building was much extended to the west and remodelled by Amber Valley Borough Council to form its headquarters.
 In 2012, the Council proposed to sell off some of the buildings under a rationalisation scheme.